RickZeeland/MaxiBug/README.md

 See: [How to Create User in PostgreSQL (Postgres) Using PgAdmin](https://www.guru99.com/postgresql-create-alter-add-user.html).

 In the MaxiBug settings the connection settings for a user can be configured.
+Although multiple users can login with the same user name, this is not recommended.

 For testing purposes a [portable version of PostgreSQL](https://github.com/garethflowers/postgresql-portable) can be downloaded.